Configure PostgreSQL#

 public_access: True

-Add users, groups and databases#
+Add users, groups, databases and schemas#

 To configure the database for an application: